 Solvency II for Asset Managers: Key challenges

-Insurance companies delegate a large part of their asset management and therefore rely on the asset management industry to provide them with the input data necessary to fulfil their regulatory capital estimation and disclosure obligations.
-The investment fund industry is facing four main challenges in meeting the Solvency II reporting requirements: flexibility and timing, regulatory challenges, data management, and processing.
+Insurance companies delegate a large part of their asset management and therefore rely on the asset management industry to provide them with the input data necessary to fulfil their regulatory obligations.
+In order to support insurance companies in their SCR Market calculation and QRT delivery, various industry associations across different member states agreed on a Standardized EU template, the Tripartite template (“TPT”).
+The TPT supports investment management companies by providing a standardized way to exchange data between them and insurers.
+The investment fund industry is facing four main challenges in meeting the Solvency II reporting requirements: Flexibility and timing, regulatory, data management and processing.

-Deloitte Solvency II Factory and Reporting services for Investment funds
+Deloitte Solvency II Reporting services for Investment Funds: Our offer

-Deloitte has developed an integrated solution to assist asset managers with their Solvency II reporting:
+Deloitte has developed a one-stop-shop solution to assist asset managers with their Solvency II reporting:

-- Helping asset managers leverage on their data to meet their investors’ requests
+- To help asset managers leveraging on their data to meet their investors’ requests,

-- Producing analytics reporting to their insurance clients
+- To produce analytics reporting to their insurance clients, and,

-- Providing advisory services in the structuring of their investment products
+- To provide advisory services in the structuring of their investment products.

 Our PRIIPs KID Factory and Reporting services